Enrollment per class: 60

 - The University of Delaware DPT Program requires all international educational documents to be evaluated by World Education Services (WES), arranged for by the applicant, prior to submission of the PTCAS application.

 - The TOEFL (Test of English as a Foreign Language) is the standard University requirement to show proof of English language proficiency.
-A waiver of the TOEFL exam is only allowed when:
+A waiver of the TOEFL exam is permitted when:

 - A degree has been earned in a country where English is the primary language.